archishmagoli/QuakeCaster/README.md

 I decided to **take this project further**, adding new enhancements to further enhance the usability of this model within the classroom.
 You can check out the new tools being added to the project in the **Features** section below!

 ## User Setup
-- Clone this repository and run `bipolarDataSender\bipolarDataSender.exe` (to be updated) to start the GUI.
+- Clone this repository and run `bipolarDataSender\bipolarDataSender.exe` to start the GUI.
 From there, you have the required information to complete the lab.

 ## Developer Setup
 - Install the following software: